eclipse-kuksa/kuksa.val.feeders/gps2val/readme.md

 docker run -it -p 29998:29998/udp -v $PWD/config:/config gpsd_feeder
 ```

-The container contains an internal gpsd daemon and the exposed UDP port can be used to feed NMEA data e.g. with [gpsd-forward](https://github.com/tiagoshibata/Android-GPSd-Forwarder) frm an Android phone.
+The container contains an internal gpsd daemon and the exposed UDP port can be used to feed NMEA data e.g. with [gpsd-forward](https://github.com/tiagoshibata/Android-GPSd-Forwarder) from an Android phone.
 If you already have a configured GPSd, just modify the config file to point to it.

 Keep in mind, that GPSd normally only listens on localhost/loopback interface.
 To connect it from another interface start gpsd with the `-D` option